Q&A: Andreessen Horowitz on backing knownwell amid national expansion

 MHN: Is there anything else you would like to add?

-Agarwala: Another thing that is worth noting is that, in our experience, getting this kind of expansion right does require leaning into and figuring out what the technology that you need is to, say, support a really well-functioning hybrid care model.
-So, that's another aspect of this that I would say the company has been doing, maybe a little more quietly, but it is a core thesis for us, that incorporation of really great software and technology and virtual care approaches are what's going to keep quality high even as you scale, and so it's a huge commitment from the team and the board there as well.
+Agarwala: Another thing that is worth noting is that, in our experience, getting this kind of expansion right does require leaning into and figuring out what the technology that you need is to support a really well-functioning hybrid care model.
+That's another aspect of this that the company has been doing, maybe a little more quietly.
+It is a core thesis for us, that incorporation of really great software and technology and virtual care approaches are what's going to keep quality high even as you scale, and it's a huge commitment from the team and the board as well.

 Share